mijohansen/gaeutil-cli/EncryptedJson.md

 The implementation in this scenario would be fairly simple.

 1. The decoder would fetch the file either from disk our from a service like cloud storage.
-2. Send the cipher and the key to the decryption service.
+2. Send the ciphertext and the key to the decryption service.
 3. then merge the decrypted object with the data object in the config file.
 4. then add the `@key_name` and a `@secret_fields` to the file.
 This part is optional.
 To retrieve a file for editing I would recommend keeping them.
 In a running operation I would strip them.
 5. Optional: the application should try to cache the config data in memory as they involve at least one http requests for every config-file that should be decoded.

-The great benefit of doing it this way would be that you could keep configuration data that belongs together i
+The great benefit of doing it this way would be that:

+* you could keep configuration data that naturally belongs together in the same file.
+* The unencrypted data would provide you with hints to what kind of config data this actually is.
+* When developing apps, you would know what config params actually are named just by looking on the partly encrypted json.

 ## But wait, what about environment variables?